Frequently Asked Questions

 2. Budget Preparation Worksheet

-3. Budget JustificationThese documents along with all documents required by the funding agency must be turned in, at a minimum, two working days (three days for NIH) before the proposal deadline.
+3. Budget JustificationThese documents along with all documents required by the funding agency must be turned in by the internal deadline.
 If possible, please work ahead of time with Innovation and Industry Engagement or the Sponsored Programs Office to have your proposed budget checked and approved.
 Please note that proposals will not be submitted if they are received after the internal proposal deadline.Additional internal forms may be required depending on proposal type, please check.
 For example, if cost sharing or subcontracts are involved, additional forms will be needed.

 Will a proposal be more competitive if I include cost sharing?